bc-anaisabel/meta_analysis_climate_restor/README.md

 b) **CMI restoration period**: Obtained the average CMI values for the duration of the restoration period for each observation and used the difference of these compared to the CMI normal 1961-1990 values.
 This would correspond to longer term climate trends.

-c) **CMI extreme**: Choosed the greatest CMI anomaly during the restoration period for each location.
+c) **CMI extreme**: Choosed the highest negative (or smaller number if no negatives) CMI anomaly during the restoration period for each location.
 This represents the most severe drought event during the restoration.

 3. Recovery variables